|

 UK Roundabouts driving lesson.

-Love them or hate them, roundabouts are everywhere and it's important to understand roundabouts if you're going to pass your driving test and be a safe driver.
-With this step-by-step guide we'll show you what lane you will need for turning left, right and going ahead at a roundabout.
-We'll also give you tips as to when you can go onto a roundabout safely and not hesitate.
+Love them or hate them, roundabouts are everywhere and understanding them is essential if you want to pass your driving test and become a safe, confident driver.
+This step-by-step guide for learner drivers will show you which lane to use for turning left, turning right, and going ahead.
+We'll also help you stop hesitating and take safe gaps with confidence.

 A crucial part of roundabouts is being prepared as you approach them and knowing where you're going and which lane you'll need.